Lima, Ohio: In popular culture

 Musical comedy-drama television series Glee is set in the fictional William McKinley High School in Lima, although the show was filmed in Los Angeles.
 Lima was also the focus of the 1999 TV documentary Lost in Middle America (and What Happened Next) directed by Scott Craig.

 The fictional killer of Buckwheat in 1983 episodes of Saturday Night Live, John David Stutts, was reported to be from Lima, Ohio.

-Catherine Banning played by Rene Russo, from the 1999 film The Thomas Crown Affair was from Lima.
+Rene Russo's character from the 1999 film The Thomas Crown Affair, Catherine Banning, was from Lima.

 Sister cities

 Lima's Sister Cities Association, formed in 1995, has one current sister city as designated by Sister Cities International.
 There are also two other sister city projects in progress.